HL7/ccda-on-fhir/input/pagecontent/conceptMaps.md

-This page includes terminology mapping from CDA to FHIR and FHIR to CDA in two separate sections.
-This is terminology mapping.
-For structural transformations, please refer to the [general guidance](mappingGuidance.html)
+This page includes terminology mapping from CDA → FHIR and FHIR → CDA in two separate sections.
+These  terminology mappings are not structural.
+For structural transformations, please refer to the [general structural guidance](mappingGuidance.html).

+These terminology maps use the [ConceptMap](http://hl7.org/fhir/R4B/conceptmap.html) resource which translates a source terminology to a target terminology.
+In addition, the specific term maps in this guide are often not semantically equivalent and may be incomplete.
+For these reasons, we include two maps for each terminology group, one for CDA → FHIR and another for FHIR → CDA, shown in multiple sub-lists on this page.

+Note that these maps are directly referenced in the structural guidance tables and do not include any large vocabularly mappings (i.e. each of the mappings below has under 50 terms).

 ### CDA to FHIR Terminology Mapping

+Shown below are terminology mappings when moving from CDA → FHIR.
+Entry specific maps are shown first then followed by general maps which may be referenced across multiple clinical domains.

-#### **Entry Specific CDA to FHIR ConceptMaps**
+#### **Entry Specific CDA to FHIR Resource ConceptMaps**
 - [Allergy Intolerance Observation value (CDA) → AllergyIntolerance type (FHIR)](./ConceptMap-CF-AllergyIntoleranceType.html)
 - [Allergy Intolerance Observation value (CDA) → AllergyIntolerance category (FHIR)](./ConceptMap-CF-AllergyIntoleranceCategory.html)
 - [Allergy Status Observation (CDA) → AllergyIntolerance clinicalStatus (FHIR)](./ConceptMap-CF-AllergyStatus.html)